Aidan MacCarthy: RAF career

 A Japanese fishing boat pulled him out of the sea and transported him to Japan.
 There, he cared for Allied prisoners of war who were forced to work in horrific conditions.
-To the Japanese ear 'MacCarthy' and 'MacArthur' were indistinguishable.
+To the Japanese ear, 'MacCarthy' and 'MacArthur' were indistinguishable.
 The Japanese assumed that MacCarthy must be a close blood relative of the American commander.
 Therefore, whenever MacCarthy answered his name, he was struck on the forehead.
-This may have contributed to his developing a brain clot in later life.
+This likely contributed to his developing a brain tumour in later life.
 He was in charge of a working party in Nagasaki when the atomic bomb was dropped on that city on 9 August 1945.
 The prisoners had previously been warned, by secret radio, to take cover at a particular time of day without being given any further details.
 When the war ended, when some Australian ex-prisoners were attempting to lynch their Japanese captors, MacCarthy locked the Japanese guards in a cell and threw the key into the sea.

-MacCarthy was the senior Allied serviceman in Japan at the Japanese surrender.
+MacCarthy was the senior Allied serviceman in Japan at the surrender of Japan.

 In 1946, MacCarthy was appointed an Officer of the Order of the British Empire.
-In 1948, he was promoted to substantive rank of squadron leader, having held the rank of acting squadron leader since 1940.
+In 1948, he was promoted to the substantive rank of squadron leader, having held the rank of acting squadron leader since 1940.
+MacCarthy continued to serve in the RAF as a senior medical officer at bases overseas in Hong Kong, France, and Germany.
+Promoted to wing commander then group captain, he was serving as the officer commanding at the RAF hospital at Wegberg in Bavaria, when he collapsed from the effects of a brain tumour in 1969; he underwent an operation to remove the tumour in 1970.

-MacCarthy retired from the RAF in 1971 with the rank of Air Commodore, the highest rank available to non-combatant officers.
+MacCarthy retired from the RAF in 1971 with the rank of air commodore, the highest rank available to non-combatant officers.
+He continued to work for the RAF part-time as a civilian medical consultant until 1993, when he celebrated his 80th birthday.

-Later years

-MacCarthy later practiced medicine in southern England.
-In 1979 he published an account of his wartime ordeal, titled A Doctor's War.
+Personal life

+In 1948, MacCarthy married Kathleen Wall, a nurse from County Galway whom he had met in post-war London.
+The couple had two daughters, Nicola "Niki" and Adrienne.

+MacCarthy was a devout Catholic who cited his faith as instrumental in sustaining him through his wartime captivity in Japan.
+He was appointed a Knight of the Order of St. Sylvester for services to his church.
+He was dismayed by the Japanese Emperor Hirohito's state visit to the United Kingdom in October 1971 and by the decision of Buckingham Palace to reinstate the Emperor as an honorary Knight of the Garter.

+Although MacCarthy did not talk about his wartime experiences for many years, after his collapse in 1969 he was encouraged to write about them in order to keep his brain active.
+This process proved therapeutic, and a friend encouraged him to complete his autobiography, which was published in 1979 as A Doctor's War.
+The book was republished in 2005.